"The best investment is in the tools of one's own trade." Benjamin Franklin

 With a seemingly endless number of hubs and spoke nipple designs a wheel builder will eventually accumulate quite a collection of tools.
 Above is a photo of some of the tools that I own to enable me to just turn various different types of spoke nipples.
 And this doesn't represent my entire collection!
 When a new nipple comes into existence a new tool follows.
 Each of these spoke keys/wrenches feel different in your hand and they all take getting used to.
 Some definitely feel more user friendly than others but all of them are required if you'd like to be able to service wheels of every kind.
 In the custom building of wheels by Cognoscenti Cycles, I choose to build with spokes and nipples that are not proprietary in design, therefore enabling an easy replacement if necessary.

-One of two high quality spoke tension meters that I use to analyse spoke tension variables through out the wheel.
+The new Cognoscenti Cycles spoke tension meter.
+A special tool to analyse spoke tension variables through out the wheel.

 Certainly one of the most critical tools needed in wheel building is a spoke tension meter.
 Without their use it's impossible to know if your overall tension is even.
 I have embraced their use and even found ways to exploit them in different stages of a build.
-Cognoscenti Cycles has recently brought to market a spoke tension meter similar to the one in the photo above which served as a prototype and test unit over the last year.
+Cognoscenti Cycles has recently brought to market a digital spoke tension meter that bares our name, as seen in the photo above.

 My Park TS 2.2 truing stand and some of the many other tools needed to work on wheels.

 I must confess to being a bit of a tool junkie.
 I love working with the absolute best tools, making the job that much easier.
 They also increase the degree of accuracy that one can attain.
 Improper or poor quality tools will compromise your work and short change your client.